immacora/OpenclassroomsProject12/README.md

 ### Account particularity

-The deletion of a user is linked to that of the employee.
-You must remove an employee to remove his linked user.
+In the API, the creation, update and deletion of a user are linked to that of the employee.
+You must perform these actions via the employee account.

 ## Postman Documentation